theronic/modex/README.md

-# Modex: Model Context Protocol Server & Client in Clojure
+# Modex: Model Context Protocol Server & Client Library in Clojure

-Modex (MOdel + ContEXt) is a native Clojure implementation of the [Model Context Protocol](https://modelcontextprotocol.io/) that lets you augment your AI with new tools, resources and prompts.
+Modex (MOdel + ContEXt) is a Clojure library that lets you augment your AI with new tools, resources and prompts.

+Modex implements (most of) the [Model Context Protocol](https://modelcontextprotocol.io/) to build MCP Servers & Clients in 'native' Clojure.

 Because it's native Clojure, you don't need to deal with Anthropic's [MCP Java SDK](https://github.com/modelcontextprotocol/java-sdk).